kasperkamperman/cockpitcms_addons/README.md

 Modifications made:

 - Leaflet and Algolia Places files are included in the assets folder and not loaded from unpkg (_speeds up loading of admin_).
+- Leaflet and Algolia Places files are loaded on admin initialization, not when the field is shown (_if you have this addon, but don't use it, it still loads the assets_)
 - Data is stored in the GeoJSON format.

 Versions: